 Any person who keeps a breeding establishment for dogs needs to be licensed under the Animal Welfare (Breeding Dogs) (Wales) Regulations 2014.

-These new regulations have introduced important changes that, as a dog breeder you need to be aware of:
+These regulations have introduced important changes that, as a dog breeder you need to be aware of:

-- A new dog breeding license is now required where a person keeps 3 or more breeding bitches and;
+- A dog breeding license is now required where a person keeps 3 or more breeding bitches and;

 - breeds 3 or more litters a year